jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

-> The database files are not provided here due to the large size.
+> :warning: The indexing files are not provided here due to their large size.

 <a id="r44-uniref-database"></a>
 ### R4.4 UniRef Database